 The timelessness of the leather jacket does depend on what colour you choose.
-Like suits, neutral colours such as brown, brown, and grey are your best bet.
+Like suits, neutral colours such as black, brown, and grey are your best bet.
 Navy and contrast-sleeved biker types are more fashion-y and are a different option for guys who may already have a classic leather in their cupboard.

 Fashion can also be played around a bit with suede as the coat tends to come in brown (from to tan to chocolate), meaning it can work as seamlessly into an outfit as black leather would.

 Stick to one suede piece as break away from leather, opting for shearling on the collar for extra plushness.
 But avoid gimmicky tassels or fringing and anything that looks even remotely metro sexual cowboy – unless you have matching ass-less chaps.

 Brands are ordered from cheapest to most expensive

 Superdry is an exciting contemporary brand which focuses on high-quality products that fuse vintage Americana and Japanese-inspired graphics with a British style.
 Their leather jackets are the ultimate investment piece, combining top quality craftsmanship with supreme style and comfort.

 There’s not too many leather jacket labels that come from places other than Paris, UK and the U.S, but Goosecraft is one of them.
 Hailing from the Netherlands, Goosecraft is a name that produces slim biker style leather jackets which come in a host of unique colours

 Another leather name hailing from the U.S is Schott NYC – the first company to ever put a zipper on a jacket.
 Like Belstaff, their jackets are inspired by the motorcycling world and have graced the backs of people like Marlon Brando and rock bands alike.

 Schott leather jackets start from $480